Referendum Frequently Asked Questions (FAQ) - Updated on 3/20/17

 Will money from the referendum be used for personnel?

-The referendum is for capital projects only.
+The referendum can only be used for building the fieldhouse and supplying it with the needed equipment.
 It cannot be used for salaries.

 How many community and athletic events took place in the Dome?
 Would the number increase with a new fieldhouse?